-Then they began shouting, "Kill him!
-He does not deserve to live any longer!"
-23While they were shouting, they took off their outer garments and threw dust into the air, which showed how angry they were.
-24So the leader commanded that Paul be taken into the prison.
-He told the soldiers that they should whip Paul in order to make him tell what he had done that made the Jews so angry.
+began shouting, "Kill him!
+A man like him does not deserve to live any longer!"
+23And while they were shouting, they took off their robes and threw dirt into the air.
+24So the commander told his soldiers to take Paul into the fortress.
+He told them to whip Paul to make him admit what he had done that had made the Jews so angry with him.
 25Then they stretched his arms out and tied them so that they could whip him on his back.
-But Paul said to the soldier near him, "You will be acting unlawfully if you whip me, a Roman citizen whom no one has put on trial and condemned!"
+But Paul said to the officer near him, "You will be acting unlawfully if you whip me.
+I am a Roman citizen, and no one has declared me guilty of anything!"
 26When the officer heard that, he went to the commander and reported it to him.
 He said to the commander, "This man is a Roman citizen!
 Surely you would not command us to whip him!"
-27The commander was surprised when he heard that.
-He himself went into the prison and said to Paul, "Tell me, are you really a Roman citizen?"
+27{The commander was surprised when he heard that.} He went into the prison and said to Paul, "Tell me, are you really a Roman citizen?"
 Paul answered, "Yes, I am."
-28Then the commander said, "I am also a Roman citizen.
+28Then the commander said, "I too am a Roman citizen.
 I paid a lot of money to become a Roman citizen."
-Paul said, "But I was born a Roman citizen."
-Paul said, they left him.
-The commander also became afraid, because he knew that Paul was a Roman citizen and that he had broken the law when he commanded the soldiers to tie up Paul's hands.
+But Paul said, "I have been a Roman citizen for my whole life."
+29The soldiers were about to whip Paul and to ask him questions about what he had done.
+But when they heard what Paul said, they immediately backed away from him.
+The commander also became afraid.
+He knew that Paul was a Roman citizen and that he had broken the law when he commanded the soldiers to tie up Paul's hands.

-30The commander still wanted to know why the Jews were accusing Paul.
+30The commander still wanted to know for sure why the Jews were accusing Paul.
 So the next day he told the soldiers to take the chains off Paul.
 He also called the chief priests and the other council members to meet.
-Then he took Paul to where the council was meeting and told him to stand before them.
+Then he brought Paul down the stairway to the temple courts.
+He took him to where the council was meeting and told him to stand in front of them.

-1Paul looked at the Jewish council members and said: "My fellow Jews, all my life I have lived respecting our God, and I do not know of anything that I have done that I knew was wrong."
+1So Paul looked at the Jewish council members and said, "My fellow Jews, throughout my life I have lived respecting our God.
+I do not know of anything that I have done that I knew was wrong."
 2When Ananias the high priest heard what Paul said, he told the men who were standing near Paul to hit him on the mouth.
 3Then Paul said to Ananias, "God will punish you for that, you hypocrite!
 You sit there and judge me, using the laws that God gave Moses.
-But you yourself disobey those laws, because you commanded me to be struck without having proved that I have done anything that is wrong!"
-4The men who were standing near Paul said to him, "You should not speak badly to God's servant, our high priest!"
-5Paul replied, "My fellow Jews, I am sorry that I said that.
-I did not know that the man who told one of you to hit me is the high priest.
-If I had known that, I would not have talked badly about our high priest, because I know that it is written in our Jewish law, 'Do not speak evil of any of your rulers!'"
+But you yourself disobey those laws!
+You commanded those men to strike me without proving that I have done anything wrong!"
+4But the men who were standing near Paul said to him, "You should not speak badly to God's high priest!"
+5Paul replied, "My fellow Jews, {I am sorry that I said that.} I did not know that the man who told one of you to hit me was the high priest. {If I had known that, I would not have talked badly about him.} I know that we can read in the Law of Moses, 'Do not speak badly about any of your leaders."